Banten (town): English Bantam

 The English East India Company began to send ships to the East Indies around 1600 and established a permanent trading post at Bantam in 1603, as did the Dutch also.
 In 1613, John Jourdain was appointed as Chief Factor there, holding the administrative post until 1616, apart from a few months of 1615, when Thomas Elkington was Chief Factor; he was succeeded in 1616 by George Berkley, but from 1617 until 1630 the factory was under a chosen President.
 From 1630 until 1634 a succession of Agents were appointed annually, but from 1634 the series of Presidents resumed until 1652.
 Aaron Baker (1610-1683) served for twenty years as President of Bantam, as is recorded on his mural monument in Dunchideock parish church, Devon.
 In the thirty years following 1603, the trading factories established by the English on the Coromandel Coast of India, such as those at Machilipatnam (estd.
 1611) and Fort St. George (estd.
 1639), reported to Bantam.

 During the 17th century, the Portuguese and the Dutch fought for control of Bantam.
 Eventually, the fact that the Dutch found they could control their Batavia trading factory, established in 1611, more thoroughly than Bantam may have contributed to the decline of the English trading post.

 The town today

-Today, Banten is a small local seaport, in the economic shadow of the neighbouring port of Merak to the west and Jakarta to the east.
+Today, Banten is a small local seaport, part of modern Serang Regency.
+It is in the economic shadow of the neighbouring port of Merak to the west and Jakarta to the east.
 There is a significant Chinese presence in the community.